 When an Edmonton Transit Service Bus Was Involved

 If you were injured or if your property has been damaged by or on a bus or a DATS vehicle, notify the Transit Operator immediately.
 If you are unable to notify the Transit Operator at the scene, you must call 311 or 780-442-5311 and ask to speak with a representative from Edmonton Transit Service (ETS).
-If a Disabled Adult Transit Service (DATS) vehicle was involved, contact DATS Community Relations.
+If a Dedicated Accessible Transit Service (DATS) vehicle was involved, contact DATS Community Relations.

 The City will only consider compensation if it was determined that the City was legally responsible.
 Any determination of liability will follow an investigation of the incident or accident by the Claims Management section.